Keeping Up with the Times

 And Jesus came and said to them, “All authority in heaven and on earth has been given to me.
 Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all that I have commanded you; and lo, I am with you always, to the close of the age.”
 (Matthew 28:18-20).

+Thus, Church teachings come from a perfect God.
+The ever-changing beliefs of the world come from flawed human beings.
+But some may protest: “We do not challenge Jesus.
+We are only opposed to the ‘man-made rules.’”
 Many of the teachings that are said to be man-made, are teachings that come directly from Jesus.
 But let us set that aside for a moment.
 There are some Church teachings that Jesus does not mention specifically.
 Can we disregard them by referring to them as “man-made”?
 Certainly, an omnipotent God would have anticipated such a question.
 Logically then, His promise to safeguard the Church would need to take that into account.
 And it does.
 At the Last Supper, He said the following to His apostles:

 I have yet many things to say to you, but you cannot bear them now.
 When the Spirit of truth comes, He will guide you into all truth; for He will not speak on His own authority, but whatever He hears He will speak, and He will declare to you the things that are to come.
 He will glorify me, for He will take what is mine and declare it to you (John 16:12-15).

 So, according to Jesus, He did not tell them everything.
 He says there is more to come.
 And the Holy Spirit will guide them into all truth.
-Jesus taught with authority, His apostles taught with authority, and it stands to reason that His Church would also need to teach with authority.
+Jesus taught with authority, His apostles taught with authority, and it stands to reason that their successors would also need to teach with authority.
 Scripture is clear; Jesus gave His Church the power to legislate: “Whatever you bind on earth shall be bound in heaven, and whatever you loose on earth shall be loosed in heaven” (Matthew 16:19).
 Jesus also said, if you reject the Church, you reject Him: “He who hears you hears me, and he who rejects you rejects me, and he who rejects me rejects the one who sent me” (Luke 10:16).

 Regardless of the importance you place on any one of the issues addressed by the so called “man-made rules,” there is a larger issue at play here.
 And that is the issue of obedience.
 Remember that Adam and Eve were thrown out of the garden for eating a piece of fruit.
 The Gospel of John tells us: “He who does not obey the Son shall not see life, but the wrath of God rests upon him” (John 3:36).
-The beliefs in question may be “man-made,” but they are authorized and enforced by God.
+The teachings or disciplines in question may be “man-made,” but they are authorized and enforced by God.
 Also, no Church teaching is arbitrary.
 Upon close examination we find that they all work for our benefit.

 We know that God is the source of all truth.
 We also know that He communicates those truths through His Church.
 But what does the world have to offer?
 When we say, “keeping up with the times,” we are usually talking about following societal trends.
 Not surprisingly, societal trends tend to be more permissive than the mandates from God.
 Trend setters are often motivated by self-interest as opposed to the common good.